ashki23/HPC-notes/cluster.md

 # Introduction to using clusters
 *[Ashkan Mirzaee](https://ashki23.github.io/index.html)*

-This page discribes several ways to manage resources and also submit and monitor jobs in a high performance computing (HPC) environment.
+This page describes several ways to manage resources and also submit and monitor jobs in a high performance computing (HPC) environment.

   - Training presentation